WHITE LIONS - MYTHOLOGY, HISTORY & GENETICS

 Mutants are natural variations that occur due to spontaneous genetic changes or the expression of recessive (hidden) genes through inbreeding.
 Common mutations in big cats are albinism (pure white), chinchilla (white with pale markings), leucism (partial albinism/cream) and melanism (black).
 White lions, also known as blond lions, are not albino, but are leucistic and are uncommon in the wild as they lack normal camouflage.
 In the past, the obvious reaction to any unusual big cat was to shoot it for the trophy room.
 Mutations may have been wiped out before the genes could be passed on.
 Colour mutations that would disadvantage a wild big cat are now perpetuated in captivity for the sake of curiosity or aesthetics.

-I am grateful to Paul McCarthy and Mary Ann Howell for researching, providing and correcting extensive material, genealogies, historical and current information about white lions.
-Thanks are also due to Kevin Chambers of the Zoological Animal Reproduction Center for further information on white lions and to Joseph Howell for a number of photographs.
+I am grateful to Paul McCarthy and others for researching, providing and correcting extensive material, genealogies, historical and current information about white lions.
+Thanks are also due to Kevin Chambers of the Zoological Animal Reproduction Center for further information on white lions.
 More detailed information on the history and ecology of white lions may be found in Linda Tucker's book "Mystery of the White Lions - Children of the Sun God

 White Lions 2: White Lions in Captivity Today